 Never stare at a cat that’s feeling stressed and anxious.
 This feeds nicely into the last point actually.
 Look at them, yes, but don’t stare at them.

-If they are looking at you, by all means, look at them, but do occasionally look away.
-Keep everything really controlled and slow, no sudden movements.
+If the cat is looking at you, by all means, look at it back, but do occasionally look away.
+Again, keep everything really controlled and slow and make no sudden movements.

-What this is demonstrating to your cat is that your focus is not directly on them, you are showing them that you are not considering attacking them and you aren’t particularly interested.
+What this is demonstrating to your cat is that your focus is not directly on it.
+You are showing it that you are not considering attacking it and you aren’t particularly interested in bothering it.

 4) Roll Onto Your Back

-When a cat rolls onto its back, it is not an invitation for you to tickle them!
+When a cat rolls onto its back, it is not an invitation for you to tickle it!
 That may be what it looks like but don’t be fooled!
-Take a look at our Harry below:

 I mean, just look at him!
 With his little paws tucked in you would think that this is a certain invite for you to give him a little cheeky tickle.
 But don’t be fooled!